Good Midwestern Potato Salad

 I’ve seen a lot of recipes that call for pickle relish instead, but Thousand Island has pickle relish IN it, plus some other flavors.

 A sprinkle of paprika (also good for making spicy potato chips) plus some extra hard boiled eggs on top completes The Certified Awesome Midwestern Potato Salad.
+It’s one of my very favorite side dishes for ribs.

 - 3 pounds russet potatoes